albirrkarim/react-speech-highlight-demo/README.md

 For individual developer, freelancer, or small business.

-The price is $200 USD
+The price is $200.
+Too expensive?
+See the [demo website](https://react-speech-highlight.vercel.app) maybe theres a discount for you.

 <!-- Go to my [github sponsors](https://github.com/sponsors/albirrkarim) page to buy, select one time pay and fill custom pay with $100. -->